Pros and Cons of Medical Transcription Companies

 Oftentimes, these medical transcription companies are outsourced overseas where reduced labor costs make the companies more financially advantageous.
 Even if your transcriptionist is reliable and seems trustworthy, there is no standardized network across the industry that can ensure note quality and data security.

-Many medical transcription companies offer tiered payment systems where physicians can pay for a faster turnaround time on their medical notes.
+Many medical transcription companies offer tiered payment systems where clinicians can pay for a faster turnaround time on their medical notes.
 Ignoring the quality concerns that rushed notes may produce, these tiered systems mean that you will almost always have to pay the highest price or risk losing your place in line to someone who is willing to pay.

 Misunderstandings and Note Quality